-If $u(t,x)$ satisfies \eqref{e.3.1}, then $u(s,y)$ has a similar representation.
-Substituting this expression into \eqref{e.3.1} we obtain a new equation for $u$.
-Carrying this procedure repeatedly, we see that if $u (t, x)$ is a strong solution of \eqref{PAM}, then for each integer $N\geq 1$,
+If $u(t,x)$ satisfies equation \eqref{e.3.1}, then $u(s,y)$ has a similar representation.
+By substituting this expression into \eqref{e.3.1}, we derive a new equation for $u$.
+Carrying this procedure repeatedly, we observe that {if $u$ is a strong solution of \eqref{PAM}}, for each integer $N \geq 1$, we have

 where